Smoker vs Grill: Difference and Comparison

 What is Smoker?

-A smoker is used for cooking large and tough pieces of meat such as briskets, whole birds, porks, etc. It is generally operated at low temperatures ranging from 90 F to 300 F.
+A smoker is used for cooking large and tough pieces of meat such as briskets, whole birds, porks, etc. It is operated at low temperatures ranging from 90 F to 300 F.

 They use indirect heating methods which is a time-consuming process and takes several hours to cook properly.